Dennis Allen (American football)

-Dennis James Allen (born September 22, 1972) is an American football coach who is the head coach for the New Orleans Saints of the National Football League (NFL).
-He served as head coach of the Oakland Raiders from 2012 to 2014.
-Allen also previously coached for the Denver Broncos, New Orleans Saints, Atlanta Falcons, University of Tulsa, and his alma mater, Texas A&M University.
-In 2022, Allen was promoted to head coach of the Saints after spending the previous seven seasons as the team's defensive coordinator.
+Dennis James Allen (born September 22, 1972) is an American professional football coach and former safety who is the defensive coordinator for the Chicago Bears of the National Football League (NFL).
+He previously served as head coach of the Oakland Raiders and New Orleans Saints, and has served as an assistant coach for the Texas A&M Aggies, Tulsa Golden Hurricane, Atlanta Falcons, and Denver Broncos.

 Early life and playing career

-Born in Atlanta, Allen grew up in Hurst, Texas near Fort Worth and graduated from L. D. Bell High School.
+Born in Atlanta when his father, Grady Allen, was playing for the Atlanta Falcons, Allen grew up in Hurst, Texas near Fort Worth and graduated from L. D. Bell High School.
 Allen attended Texas A&M University and played as a safety on R. C. Slocum's "Wrecking Crew" defense.
 Allen made an interception in the fourth quarter that secured an 18–9 win for Texas A&M over rival Texas.
 In the 1994 and 1995 seasons, Allen started the final 21 games of his collegiate career and was part of a defensive unit that ranked in the top five in the nation.
-Allen earned a B.B.A. in management from the Texas A&M’s Mays Business School in 1995.
+Allen earned a B.B.A. in management from Texas A&M’s Mays Business School in 1995.
 In 1996, Allen signed with the Buffalo Bills as an undrafted free agent but was cut during training camp.